cs5450/cs5450.github.io/labs/lab01.md

         new file:   HelloWorld.cpp
 </pre>
 </div>
 This tells us that we just added a new file called <code>HelloWorld.cpp</code> and we are ready to commit.
-Technically, we moved this new file from being<em>untracked</em> to be <em>staged</em> for commit.
+Technically, we moved this new file from being <em>untracked</em> to be <em>staged</em> for commit.
 You can continue working on other files and you can <em>stage</em> them too.
-Once you feel that you are ready to committed, i.e. be part of the repository history, you use the following command:
+Once you feel that you are ready to commit, i.e. be part of the repository history, you use the following command:
 <div class="highlight">
 <pre><span class="c"># Commit with a message</span>
 git commit -m <span class="s2">"My first HelloWorld using git"</span>